 PS: I only know how to cook the type of corn/asparagus that's pre-packaged and ready to steam in a bag.

-There are a lot of folks out there who don't like vegetables, but when I ask them to make a list they will often start with at least four like you have.
+There are a lot of folks out there who don't like vegetables, but when I ask them to make a list of those they do like they will often start with at least four like you have.
 I will often ask them about others, prompting on such things as onions, carrots, celery and such.
 Most of the time the list expands and people will add to it gradually.
 They will say that they can eat carrots or onions as part of a stew, for instance.

 Since you have a sweet tooth, eating fruit can be a great way to satisfy your craving for sweets and lose weight.
 Research shows that those eating fruit are just as satisfied as when eating chocolate.
 Filling your refrigerator with fruit can help you tremendously with eating healthier and losing weight.